rolandgadbois/EEC201FinalProject/README.md

 | 256        |  95.6%   |  95.6%   |  95.6%   | 95.6%   |
 | 512        |  95.6%   |  95.6%   |  95.6%   | 95.6%   |

-Here are the results for "Eleven".
+Here are the results for "Eleven" from last year's class.

 | N\M        |   8      |   16     |   32     |  64     |
 |------------|----------|----------|----------|---------|